Fractonic Berezinskii-Kosterlitz-Thouless transition from a renormalization group perspective: Fractonic plaquette-dimer melting by the proliferation of dipoles

+Of course, this does not quite agree with eq. \eqref{gxxH0e}.
+However, as expected, the difference is of order $\Lh^2$ and vanishes in the $\Lh \ll 1$ limit.
+Note that due to the logarithmic nature of the $\qh$ integral, it makes no difference whether or not the limits of integration of $\qh$ are divided by $\ph$.
+Therefore, another simplification we can make is to flatten out the shell to be parallel to the $p$-axis, as depicted in Fig. \ref{fig:esurfaces1111}.
+The width of the gap near small $\ph$ is of order $\Lh$ and so the $\Lh \ll 1$ limit is equivalent to closing this gap.
+This fact is not so crucial here, but it will have very important consequences later on when we compute higher-order screening effects.
+In fact, it will play a critical role in our understanding of how to properly take the continuum limit of fractonic theories.

-When formulating the model in Eq.~\eqref{partitionfunccc}, the continuum assumption was used.
-This limit works only when the lattice constant can be assumed to always be unimportant for the RG computations.
+Finally, before we compute the RG flow of other parameters, we revisit the assumption eq.~\eqref{eq:simplification}, which allowed us to obtain the more workable dispersion of eq.~\eqref{eq:dispersionsimple}.
+This assumption works only when the lattice constant can be assumed to always be unimportant for the RG computations.
 However, due to the UV/IR mixing, the IR theory contains momentum modes near the axes that reach the momentum cutoff set by the inverse of the lattice constant, so that this assumption is never valid.
-Because of this, incorporating lattice effects will modify Eq.~\eqref{eriowe2io290} so that a different $\kappa^{(L)}_c$ is found.
-Specifically, the result found in Appendix \ref{sec:discrete} is given by
+Because of this, incorporating lattice effects modifies eq.~\eqref{eq:kappac} so that a different $\kappa^{(L)}_c$ is found.
+Specifically, the result found in App. \ref{sec:discrete} is given by

 so that the lattice effects reduce the critical parameter by approximately $20\%$ relative to the continuous limit.